php-dev-br/laravel-doc-pt-br/helpers.md

 <a name="method-resolve"></a>
 #### `resolve()` {.collection-method}

-The `resolve` function resolves a given class or interface name to an instance using the [service container](container.md):
+The `resolve` function resolves a given class or interface name to its instance using the [service container](container.md):

     $api = resolve('HelpSpot\API');